muchdogesec/awesome_threat_intel_blogs/README.md

 ### Google Sheets version

 [You can get a copy of the above table in a GSheet here](https://docs.google.com/spreadsheets/d/11ebsrFeCaoSup9V3n01tGw4h8vmlVhyQz0kn2EVHM-M/edit?usp=sharing).

+To generate the above HTML styled table, [I use this spreadsheet to HTML convertor](https://tableconvert.com/excel-to-html).

 ### Finding feed URLs